nimiCurtis/Litho_Light_Clock/README.md

 # Litho_Light_Clock
-An arduino pro mini + Lithphane 3D printed light , based on led strip that changes color depending on the time wich detected from real time clock module
+An arduino pro mini + Lithphane 3D printed light , based on led strip that changes colors depending on the time wich detected from real time clock module